-Where you live makes a big difference in Nissan Maxima insurance rates.
-A 40-year-old driver could pay as low as $690 a year in states like New Hampshire, Ohio, and Utah, or have to pay at least $1,280 on average in Florida, Michigan, and New York.
+Where you choose to live also has a big influence on Nissan Maxima insurance prices.
+A middle-age driver might find prices as low as $730 a year in states like Vermont, New Hampshire, and Missouri, or as much as $1,360 on average in Louisiana, New York, and Michigan.

 |State||Premium||Compared to U.S. Avg||Percent Difference|

 With such a large range in prices, the best way to figure out who has the best auto insurance prices is to regularly compare prices and see which company has the best price.
 Every auto insurance company uses a different rate calculation, so the prices will be substantially different.